The following professionals lent their expertise to this article:

 When borrowing, think about starting salaries for your intended career.
 By considering opportunity cost (e.g. the monthly loan payment versus your salary), you can get a sense of reasonable amounts to borrow.

-As discussed at the start of this guide, many financial assistance programs exist for healthcare students who need help paying for in-person or online nursing programs, medical assistant programs, healthcare administration degree programs, and others.
+Many financial assistance programs exist for healthcare students who need help paying for in-person or online nursing programs, medical assistant programs, healthcare administration degree programs, and others.
 In addition to all those explored earlier, the following options may work for students who need a little extra help or agree to specific work requirements.
-Check them out to see if any are relevant to your needs.

 • Tuition payment plans: Many medical support programs provide tuition payment plans for learners to pay the school directly rather than a loan servicer.
 These often charge a small additional fee but no interest.
 Ivy Tech Community College provides an example of what to look for when reviewing financial aid options at prospective schools.